aott33/GoPLC/README.md

 A soft PLC written in Go that replaces proprietary industrial programming languages with modern development tools.

-## What Problem Does This Solve?
+## Motivation

-Industrial automation tools are decades behind modern software development.
-Proprietary IDEs, vendor lock-in, slow iteration cycles, no version control.
-If you have to learn vendor-specific languages anyway, you might as well learn a real programming language that transfers to other domains.

-GoPLC lets you write control logic in native Go using VS Code, Git, and CI/CD pipelines instead of Ladder Logic or Structured Text.
+Industrial automation is stuck in the past.
+Proprietary IDEs, vendor lock-in, no real version control, and languages that don't transfer to any other domain.
+If you're going to learn something new anyway, why not use a real programming language with modern tooling?
+GoPLC lets you write control logic in native Go using VS Code, Git, and CI/CD pipelines instead of being locked into Ladder Logic or Structured Text.
+It's time to bring software development practices from the last two decades into industrial automation.

+## Quick Start

+Coming soon.
+Installation and usage instructions will be added as the project develops.

+## Usage

-## What is a Soft PLC?
+### What is a Soft PLC?

 A traditional PLC is a specialized industrial computer that runs control logic for manufacturing equipment.
 A soft PLC does the same thing but runs on standard hardware—the control software without the proprietary box.

-## Architecture Overview
+### Architecture Overview

 GoPLC communicates with industrial devices via standard protocols and exposes data through multiple interfaces: